 GoCardless will also send you an automatic notification if your customer cancels a Direct Debit Mandate, another major cause of failed payments.
 Cancelled mandates account for around 15% of all failed Direct Debit payments.
 So once again, it’s better to know it’s happened, so you have time to act.

 3. My PSP’s platform is not robust enough

 If your business model is based on taking recurring payments, then growth will usually result in you needing to process more payments.
 Or perhaps you are moving existing customers from card to Direct Debit.
 In both cases the robustness of your Direct Debit PSPs infrastructure is crucial.
 If they’re not set up to scale with you, then the technology that underpins their payment process may fail; with your payments failing alongside.

 How GoCardless fixes the pain

 GoCardless is a tried and tested platform for taking recurring payments at scale.
 We collect more than £13 billion per year of payments for over 50,000 businesses around the world.
-Our Borderless Payments network connects eight Direct Debit schemes, covering 30 countries; Bacs (UK), ACH (USA), SEPA (Eurozone), BECS (Australia), Autogiro (Sweden), Betalingsservice (Denmark), PaymentsNZ (New Zealand), and PAD (Canada).
+Our international payments network connects eight Direct Debit schemes, covering 30 countries; Bacs (UK), ACH (USA), SEPA (Eurozone), BECS (Australia), Autogiro (Sweden), Betalingsservice (Denmark), PaymentsNZ (New Zealand), and PAD (Canada).
 And we work with more than 200 leading financial and business software providers to make GoCardless available through them.

 Our technology infrastructure and processes are routinely reviewed and updated where and when necessary.
 The recovery procedures for the most essential components of the GoCardless platform are shaped around best-in-class solutions from multiple cloud providers and best practice protocols.
 This protects our systems from failures affecting our users, and ensures the reliability of our service.